 HRSA has procedures for assessing the technical merit of applications to provide for an objective review and to assist you in understanding the standards against which your application will be reviewed.
 HRSA has critical indicators for each review criterion to assist you in presenting pertinent information related to that criterion and to provide the reviewer with a standard for evaluation.

 These criteria are the basis upon which the reviewers will evaluate and score the merit of the application.
 The entire proposal will be considered during objective review.
+Review criteria are used to review and rank applications.
 The Research Network has seven review criteria.
 See the review criteria outlined below with specific detail and scoring points.